szazs89/docker-gen/README.md

 files depending upon the node which the container is running on.
 This distinction is made by adding the IP as an extension to the filename (e.g. `default.conf.192.168.1.2`).
-These files are updated when the script is invoked as given in the `-notify` parameter.
+These files are updated when the script is invoked as given by the `-notify` parameter.
-(Without this modification the `default.conf` file would contain only the services of the node where the last modification was detected through the docker socket.)
+(Without this modification, the `default.conf` file would contain only the services of the node where the last modification was detected through the docker socket.)